JardiPotes/back-garden/README.md

 - Activate the dev environment: `poetry shell`
 - Install all dependencies: `poetry install`
-- Launch the database: `docker-compose up -d`
+- In a new terminal, launch the database: `docker-compose up -d`

 #### Interacting with database